Fill out the form to download

 Additional Radiative Source

-For convective and conjugate heat transfer analysis, apart from the radiative heat interchange that the surfaces will perform, we can set an additional radiative source.
+For convective heat transfer analysis, apart from the radiative heat interchange that the surfaces will perform, we can set an additional radiative source.
 This represents any additional (mainly external) source of radiation that goes through the surface and it will not heat it up.
-The best example is the solar radiation getting into the domain through an open window.
+The best example is solar radiation getting into the domain through an open window.

 Far Field Temperature

-Available to only conjugate heat transfer v2.0 analysis, far field temperature represents the temperature of the black body in the far field needed for inclusion of radiation effects at the open boundaries.
+Available to only conjugate heat transfer v2.0 analysis, far-field temperature represents the temperature of the black body in the far field needed for inclusion of radiation effects at the open boundaries.
 Hence, instead of mentioning the power of the radiative source you can just mention its temperature.

 Opaque Surface